MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-quick-measures.md

 When you select **New quick measure**, the **Quick measures** window appears, letting you choose the calculation you want and the fields to run the calculation against.

-Select the **Select a calculation** field to see a long list of available quick measures.
+Choose the **Select a calculation** field to see a long list of available quick measures.

 :::image type="content" source="media/desktop-quick-measures/quick-measures_04.png" alt-text="Screenshot of the Quick measures screen and the Select a calculation drop-down menu.":::